Deobfuscation ratings, inlining “fat” functions, and breaking opaque predicates

 This feature is experimental.
 Currently, several limitations apply:

 • The assistant is limited to decompiled native routines.
 It will not work for dex/dalvik decompilations.
+The assistant works with routines as well as decompiled classes.

 • The assistant will refuse to work on overly long routines (whose decompilation exceeds several thousand characters).